edrisranjbar/SelfUp/README.md

 # Self Analyzer
-this is a personal project to improve my skills change myself to a new bettwer version.
+This python script is a personal project to improve my skills and change myself to a new better version.
+I beleieve that there is some individual tasks that if I everyday; i can makeprogress in my life.

+## What is the purpus?
+Hard question to answer; in fact i think this project will continue for long time. it should help me. i think computer can help humans to have better life.

+## Why i share this project?
+Because I think this project worth to spread and also it helps others to make their own softwares like assitances and etc.

 # TODO
 - [x] create task table